reocat/android_kernel_build/kleaf/docs/kleaf_development.md

   * E.g. Use `depsets` instead of `lists`; `depsets` are a tree of objects that can be concatenated effortlessly.`lists` are concatenated by copying contents.

+#### Using depset or list\[File\] in rules

+In rule implementations:

+- If you need a `list[File]`, prefer `ctx.files.X`.
+It is already computed anyways as of 2023-06-21, but the list may be lazily computed later.
+Hence, avoid using `list[File]` if possible.
+- If you need a `depset`, prefer
+  `depset(transitive = [target.files for target in ctx.attr.X])`.
+This is more
+  memory efficient because it does not retain `ctx.files.X`.
+Instead, it only creates the depset tree using existing depsets.
+  - If there are too many labels in attribute `X`, you may micro-optimize by using an intermediate `filegroup`.
+Use Bazel profiles to confirm time reduction before doing micro-optimization.